-Primary Government:

-Region 1 Planning Council
+Primary Government: Region 1 Planning Council

 In determining the financial reporting entity, the Council complies with the provisions of GASB Statement No. 61, "The Financial Reporting Omnibus - an Amendment of GASB Statements No. 14 and No. 34," and includes all component units that have a significant operational or financial relationship with the Council.
-Based upon the criteria set forth in the GASB Statement No. 61, all component units that have a significant operational or financial relationship with the Council have been included.
+Based upon the criteria set forth in the GASB Statement No. 61, all component units that have a significant operational or financial relationship with the Council operational or financial relationship with the Council have been included.